Football has the power to bring us together.

 That's why we, the Premier League, proudly stand alongside Stonewall in promoting equality and diversity.

-Our clubs will come together between 3-9 December to celebrate Stonewall's 2019/20 Rainbow Laces campaign and show support for all LGBT people in football and beyond.
+Our clubs came together between 3-9 December to celebrate Stonewall's 2019/20 Rainbow Laces campaign and show support for all LGBT people in football and beyond.

-At all Premier League fixtures across the two Matchweeks, there will be bespoke Rainbow Laces pitch flags, ball plinths, handshake boards and substitutes boards.
-There will also be rainbow captain's armbands and rainbow laces.
+At all Premier League fixtures across the two Matchweeks, there were bespoke Rainbow Laces pitch flags, ball plinths, handshake boards and substitutes boards.
+There were also rainbow captain's armbands and rainbow laces.

-LED boards at the stadiums will highlight the campaign and our social media channels will feature a rainbow Premier League logo and will promote the campaign.
+LED boards at the stadiums highlighted the campaign and our social media channels featured a rainbow Premier League logo and promoted the campaign.

-Clubs will showcase the wide-ranging work they do to support and celebrate their LGBT communities, showing there is no place for discrimination and demonstrating the power football has to bring people together.
+Clubs also showcased the wide-ranging work they do to support and celebrate their LGBT communities, showing there is no place for discrimination and demonstrating the power football has to bring people together.

 Show your support.
 Because when we all play our part, we make football everyone's game.